werg/snuboard/Readme.md

 * Run `socketstream debug start`.
 * Start node-inspector.
 Make sure to start it with `node-inspector &` (the backgrounding '&' is essential, don't ask me why)
 * You'll find your code at (http://0.0.0.0:8080/debug?port=5858)

+### To Do

+[node_hash](https://github.com/Marak/node_hash) and [node-uuid](https://github.com/broofa/node-uuid) were installed locally to the `node_modules` subfolder via `npm install node_hash` etc. In case this doesn't create problems with different people's node setups, it can stay that way and is useful for deployment, otherwise make a requirement.